Wednesday, July 24, 2024

 He glanced between her and me.
 “Do we have to talk about this now?”

 “Yes,” Cassie replied.
 “Full disclosure.
-We haven’t seen each other in twenty-five years”
+We haven’t seen each other in fifteen years”

 “I saw you last summer,” I interrupted.